Categories

 Get instant emails when we publish new scam warnings!

-4 replies on “Social Network Registry Corporation Facebook Scam”
+4 thoughts on “Social Network Registry Corporation Facebook Scam”

 It is no use reporting their pages or posts to Facebook as they have automatic algorithms (i.e. not real people) that review these reports and always conclude that Network Registry Corporation and their posts do not violate any Facebook standards.